davidofug/nzeme/README.md

 # nze-me
-Nzeme is a collaborative tool about African names, places, things used etc.
+Nzeme is a collaborative tool about African names, places, other things etc.